Political violence in Afghanistan: Khalqist Rule (1978-1979) and Civil War (1979-1992)

-Taliban Rule (1992-2001)
+Continued Civil War and Taliban Rule (1992-2001)

-After the Pashtun Taliban rose to power in the mid-1990s, they began committing atrocities against their opponents, the Hazaras, Tajiks, and Uzbeks.
+Following the overthrow of the Najibullah Regime many Pashtun Khalqists in the Afghan Army allied with Hezbi Islami forming their own secular enclaves while nominally loyal to Hezbi Islami in their fight against the Tajik led Islamic State of Afghanistan.
+Many Khalqists would join the Taliban movement in the mid-1990s flying Mig-21s and driving T-62 Tanks.
+The Taliban would begin committing atrocities against their opponents, the Hazaras, Tajiks, and Uzbeks who would do the same to them.
 In 1998, the United Nations accused the Taliban of denying emergency food by the UN's World Food Program to 160,000 hungry and starving people (most of whom were Hazaras and Tajiks) "for political and military reasons".
 The UN stated that the Taliban were starving people for their military agenda and using humanitarian assistance as a weapon of war.
-The colonization of Pashtuns and Pashtun nationalism was part of the ideology of the Taliban.
+The colonization of Pashtuns in the north and Pashtun nationalism was a major part of the ideology of the Afghan Communist regime, Monarchy and Taliban.

-The Northern Alliance was formed in opposition to the Taliban and was composed of Hazaras, Tajiks, and Uzbeks.
+The Northern Alliance was formed in originally as an Anti Pashtun alliance against the perceived Pashtun ethnocentric Najibullah regime in 1992, it would be disbanded however it would reform in 1994 to fight the Taliban and was composed of Hazaras, Tajiks, and Uzbeks.
 The group was supported by a number of countries, such as the United States, Iran, Russia, and India.
 In 1997, the Northern Alliance killed 2,000 members of the Taliban that they had captured in conflicts between the two groups.

 On August 8, 1998, the Taliban launched an attack on Mazar-i Sharif.
 Once in control, the Taliban began to kill people based on their ethnicity, especially Hazaras and Uzbeks.
 Men, women and children were hunted by Taliban forces as a result of the 1500-3000 Taliban fighters executed by the Uzbek Junbish-i Milli militia.
 This act of ethnic cleansing left an estimated 5,000 to 6,000 dead.